NititOrz/search_problem/README.md

 python pacman.py -l mediumMaze -p SearchAgent -a fn=bfs ----- This command use mediumMaze as the map for searching

 python pacman.py -l bigMaze -p SearchAgent -a fn=bfs -z .5 ----- This use bigMaze

-If Pacman moves too slowly for you, try the option --frameTime 0 after any command.

 _____________________________________________________